axelarnetwork/axelarate-community/Exercises/exercise_1_btc_transfer_cli.md

   `threshold of 2/3 has been met for bitcoin_7d097730bbeba835e21dc0d953d4b1c3e42a6bf0da03e70f01a6bb0c1b71183c:1_1 for 4/5`

-  If you redirected your terminal output to a file, you can search it using `docker logs -f axelar-core 2>&1 | grep -e threshold`.
+You can search it using `docker logs -f axelar-core 2>&1 | grep -e threshold`.

 5. Trigger signing of the transfers to Ethereum